 Our school has adopted a child rights approach based on the United Nations Convention on the Rights of the Child and are embedding it in school policy, practice and culture.
 Children and adults in our school have understanding of child rights through learning in PSHE lessons (Personal, Social, Health) and assemblies.
 We use the language of rights and rights-respecting attitudes in all our curriculum work, which relates to children both in this country and abroad.

-We are pleased to have already achieved the Bronze Award and our RRS team of children and staff aim to achieve the Silver Award by the Summer 2021.
+We are pleased to have already achieved the Bronze and Silver Award and our RRS team of children and staff are now working towards achieving the Gold Award.

 We are proud to premier our Rights Respecting School Video: